 Your research process starts with an idea.
 That idea leads to another idea, and another, and another.
 It's called brainstorming - gathering what you already know, what you want to know, and what you might need to know in one spot.
-Click on this link or the picture to get started.
+Click the image to the left or just start brainstorming here!

 You task is to find and incorporate what others have written about your topic or subject.
 Use the library's databases to find college-level articles and incorporate parts of those into your paper.
 These will be the sources supporting your thesis.
 Remember, your ideas matter the most!

 Books are a great way to use informative and reliable sources in your paper.
 Besides the suggestions below, the Evans Library has thousands of eBooks on the topic of elections.

 Links below are to streaming media sites, including a short tutorial on searching and browsing in Films on Demand.

 Your research can take you, or you can take your research in any direction.
 These sites are all reliable and credible places to develop your topic, narrow your focus and locate useful information.